Many marketing experts like to work on SEO and PPC in separate silos.

 PPC allows you to target your audiences better and deeper in the funnel, which will generate more conversions and sales for your brand.
 So even if you’re paying slightly more for PPC, the higher investment is justified with more quality lead generation.

 Also, PPC allows you to work around a budget and control your campaigns accordingly.
-Setting limits and increasing average order values are much easier with PPC ads than it is with an SEO campaign, and you know how to measure your return on investment better.
+Setting limits and increasing average order values are much easier with PPC ads than it is with an digital marketing SEO campaign, and you know how to measure your return on investment better.
 Steer clear from bidding wars with competitors, and you’re good to go.

 With PPC, you have more leverage to make adjustments since you see faster results and know what’s working and what isn’t.
 PPC ads also allow you to take up more space for an individual ad.